jarusll/the-logs/index.md

 I finally made the companion cube.
 This will be my official logo everywhere now.
 ![Companion Cube](https://raw.githubusercontent.com/jarusll/artworks/main/companion_cube/cube.svg)

 I finished watching `The way of the househusband`, pretty wholesome.
-I'll read the manga now Teehee
+I'll read the manga now

 20 mins, not enough.